hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 As only root module variables when creating a plan, `variables` will only contain variables configured within the root module.

-The actual value will be as configured.
-Primitives will bear the implicit type of its declaration (string, int, float, or bool), and maps and lists will be represented as such.
+Note that unlike the [`default`][import-tfconfig-variables-default] value in the [`tfconfig` variables namespace][import-tfconfig-variables], primitive values here are stringified, and type conversion will need to be performed to perform comparison for int, float, or boolean values.
+This only applies to variables that are primitives themselves and not primitives within maps and lists, which will be their original types.

+[import-tfconfig-variables-default]: /docs/enterprise/sentinel/import/tfconfig.html#value-default
+[import-tfconfig-variables]: /docs/enterprise/sentinel/import/tfconfig.html#namespace-variables

 If a default was accepted for the particular variable, the default value will be populated here.